Today (May 4, 2016): Hotel review: The Dhara Dhevi Chiang Mai (Thailand).

 - While the hotel’s architecture is exquisite and it’s set on 60 acres of beautifully kept property, it really is the exceptional service that puts it up there.
 It’s highly personalised, no one forgot your name and every staff member from the receptionist to the buggy drivers to the sweepers greet you as you walk by.
 The staff takes genuine pleasure in servicing all your needs.

 Overall, the Dhara Devi Chiang Mai is an exceptional resort-style hotel that easily ranks amongst the best hotels that I have ever stayed at.
 I was overwhelmed by the architecture, domain grounds, and facilities.
 You need at least 2 days to take in all the sights of the hotel site.
 The resort does have a few short-comings that did not bother me at all, but you may want to know them nonetheless:

 - The hotel looks old and authentic, but in fact, everything is newly built and the resort is under 10 years old.
-Personally, I loved and appreciated it, but this will not be to the liking of all.
+Personally, I loved and appreciated it, but this ‘Disney-ish’ feel will not be to the liking of all.

-- The villa are scattered around the rice fields, and consequently a few harmless animal encounters can naturally happen when venturing outside.
+- The villas are scattered around the rice fields, and consequently a few harmless animal encounters can naturally happen when venturing outside.
 It’s a part of the experience, so be sure you don’t mind frogs, bats, squirrels, birds and mosquitos on your way to your room.

 - Location: 9/10

 - Service: 10/10